 As a school we are really proud of them for the way in which they have embraced the role and the hard work that they have put in.
 Children across school now see dyslexia as a learning difference not a learning difficulty and this is very much due to their example and attitude.
 The role is still developing and they still have lots of ideas that they want to implement.What Dyslexia Means To Us Whole School Understanding of Dyslexia

 Nessy programs are designed to help students of all abilities learn to read, write, spell and type, especially those who learn differently.
-We have been using the programme for over a year and the children love it!
-Each half term we reward our NESSY Superstars and our NESSY mascot is given out each week for those children who have demonstrated that extra bit of effort.
+We have been using the programme for two years and the children love it!

 The Nessy Approach to Learning is multisensory and engaging.
 The programs are designed to help students of all abilities learn to read, write, spell and type, especially those who learn differently, including students with dyslexia.

 - Nessy believes that if children have fun then learning becomes more memorable.